The Power of Big Data in Healthcare: Top Benefits and Challenges

 2. Minimizing Medical Errors

-Big data can help dramatically reduce medical error rates.
+Applying big data analytics in healthcare can help dramatically reduce medical error rates.
 By analyzing data such as electronic health records (EHRs) for anomalies, data analytics solutions can flag suspicious entries for manual inspection by a healthcare professional.
 For example, researchers at Johns Hopkins have developed a technique to harness big data for correcting diagnostic errors, comparing patient symptoms with diseases that are frequently misdiagnosed.

 3. Improving Diagnostics and Predictions

-While computers aren’t able to take the place of human physicians, they can help support their work and improve the quality of care.
-AI and machine learning algorithms can analyze healthcare provider data to predict the most likely diagnoses for a patient’s condition, as well as suggest tests to confirm a diagnosis.
-Meanwhile, big data analytics can pinpoint patients who are the largest healthcare resource consumers or at the greatest risk for adverse outcomes.
+While computers aren’t able to take the place of human physicians, they can support our work and improve the care quality.
+Particularly, AI and machine learning algorithms can analyze healthcare provider data to predict the most likely diagnoses for a patient’s condition.
+Besides they are also able to suggest tests to confirm a diagnosis.
+Meanwhile, big data analytics can pinpoint patients – the one being at the greatest risk for adverse healthcare outcomes.

 4. Increasing Health Indicators

-Big data analytics has been shown to improve public health indicators across a wide range of fields, from diabetes to suicide mortality rates and mental disorders.
+The application big data analytics has been shown to improve public health indicators across many fields, from diabetes to suicide mortality rates and mental disorders.
 According to a study in the Journal of Medical Internet Research, the use of big data analytics has been effective for use cases such as diagnosing illnesses and managing chronic diseases.

 5. Enhancing Patient Experiences

-The use of data analytics helps healthcare providers make smarter decisions about how to improve patient care and strengthen the patient experience.
-Thanks to big data analytics, patients can receive better care, obtain better health outcomes, and be more satisfied with their interactions with healthcare professionals.
+Utilizing data analytics helps healthcare providers make smarter decisions about how to improve patient care and their patient experience.
+Thanks to big data analytics, patients can receive better care for better outcomes, and be more satisfied when interacting with healthcare professionals.

-What Are the Challenges of Implementing Big Data Analytics for Healthcare?
+What Are the Challenges of Implementing Big Data Analytics in Healthcare?

-Despite the advantages of big data analytics for healthcare, implementing these solutions isn’t always straightforward.
+Despite the advantages of big data analytics, implementing these solutions isn’t always straightforward.
 Below are some concerns that healthcare organizations should consider before starting a big data analytics project.

 • Data quality: Healthcare data is primarily unstructured and available in many different formats.
 Organizations need to improve the quality of this data before it can be used effectively, removing duplicate and out-of-date information and providing structure to unstructured data.